Simple tools for sleep, recovery, and the busy mind.

 03

-A consistent wake time is one of the core behavioural anchors in Dr. Ayan's sleep frameworks.
-It supports the body clock and gives sleep a more reliable rhythm — especially when nights have started feeling irregular.
+A consistent wake time is one of the behavioural anchors used across Ayan’s sleep frameworks.
+It helps support the body clock and gives sleep a more reliable rhythm, especially when nights have started feeling irregular.

 01